 Microsoft Word’s Similarity Checker also lets you customize your style of citations for APA, MLA, or Chicago style.
 It’s important to note that if you change from one style to another, the citations won’t update automatically, however, you can delete the citation and run the checker again with the new style selected to get an appropriately formatted version.

 If you want to check for plagiarism in Microsoft Word, the Similarity Checker will let you compare your document against others while highlighting any text that could be problematic.
-It does not detect every type of plagiarism and does not learn as a result of having compared the works.
+However, it does not detect every type of plagiarism.